Table of Contents

 How to "do well" in school

-I often get asked by students (even seniors) the question “do I need to know X for the exam.”
+Students (even seniors) often ask in class the question “do I need to know X for the exam?”
 This is a sure sign that this student is still under the high-schoolish mentality of studying for grades rather than studying to learn.
-Ask instead the question “do I need to know X if I want to have a career in Y.” Similarly, when you receive a low grade in a course, worry less about how it impacts your GPA; worry more about what the grade is telling you—you didn’t learn the material as well as you should or as you thought you did.
+Instead, ask the question “do I need to know X if I want to have a career in Y?”
+Similarly, when you receive a low grade in a course, worry less about how it impacts your GPA; worry more about what the grade is telling you—you didn’t learn the material as well as you should or as you thought you did.

 Come to CMU to learn.
 The goal to “do well” is to have learned well.
 Getting good grades is only a symptom.